 These courses tackle education in planning and design, and seek to establish a meaningful connections between traditional academic research and practice or design oriented disciplines, such as urban design, landscape architecture and spatial planning.
 The aim of these courses is ultimately to raise the academic value of the education offered.
 For further information on these courses, please visit our website HERE.
 The philosophy of these courses is contained in this PRESENTATION.
 HERE you can read a text where I explain these ideas in detail.

 Apart from methodology, I have developed content and managed a research and design studio called “Complex Cities” for 4 years (2008- 2011), where students of the Department of Urbanism (spatial planning, urban design and environmental technology) develop their graduation work.

-These are subsequently tackled through a regional strategic development plan, which includes a detailed map of the wishes and the roles of stakeholders, as well as a plan containing policies and physical interventions (projects or designs), where students are supposed to test their assumptions and develop their design, visual, oral and written communication skills.
+These are subsequently tackled through a regional strategic development plan, which includes a detailed map of the wishes and the roles of stakeholders, as well as a plan containing policies and physical interventions (projects or designs), by which students are supposed to test their assumptions and develop their visual, oral and written communication skills.
 Further information can be obtained HERE and a brochure can be downloaded HERE.

 Other design and research studios led by me in partnership with other members of the department deal with mobility, infrastructure and planning and the ‘knowledge city’ (an idea we have been trying to unpack at TU Delft).

 Summer School Planning and Design with Water